vn9/Trip-Planner/team/sprint3.md

 #### What we need to work on

 *We still need to improve our test coverage.
 Although we have tried really hard to add tests, it's not enough.
-70% is our target for next sprint.*
+70% is our target for next sprint.
+We also need to work on working consistently and not procrastinating till the end.*

 #### What we will change next sprint

-*Articulate the one thing you will change for the next sprint and how you will accomplish that.*
+*One thing we would like to change next sprint is to have consistent work that meets deadlines.
+We did better in this sprint (compared to our previous sprint), but we had a large period of time when we were very lost and unproductive.
+Next sprint we will come up with a more comprehensive plan at the beginning and give ourselves smaller deadlines.
+This will help us continuously make progress and avoid procrastinating till the end of the sprint.